Skip to content

 Step 3: Then click on the Login or Sign-up button on the right side and at the top of the page

-• Existing practitioners can log in by entering their ID or Passport number as their username and then providing a password.
+• Existing practitioners can log in by entering their ID or Passport number as their username and then type in a password.

-• Practitioners new to the platform will enter their username, click on the forgot username or password link, and wait for the SMS and email to reset the login details.
+• Practitioners who are new to the platform will enter their username, click on the “forgot” username or password link, and wait for an SMS and email to reset the login details.
 Once you receive this information, you will follow the prompt and save the changes.

 Step 4: Once successful login, Click on Online Services in the top menu bar and under the Service Request heading, click Update Personal Information.